AA/PPS 02.01.01 - Academic Credit Courses

 University Curriculum Committee;

-associate vice president for Academic Innovation and Success;
+vice provost for Academic Innovation (VPAI);

 provost and executive vice president for Academic Affairs (EVPAA);